Interactions of pre- and postselected quantum particles: Three-box paradox, pigeonhole paradox, electrons attracting each other

-and since these are pure weak values of a dichotomic variable, they also predict the results of the strong projection measurement.
-Many particles are placed into two boxes, but no two particles are found together in any box!
+The projection (\ref{Prij}) is a dichotomic variable, the result of strong measurement should also yield 0.
+Many particles are placed into two boxes, but no two particles can be found together in a measurement which only tests if they are together or not, without specifying the box.
 Since physical interactions are bipartite, it means that we effectively remove the interaction between the particles in the boxes.
-If we put several electrons in close parallel trajectories as in Fig.~3, we do not expect any displacements on the position detectors in the ports corresponding to postselections of states $\prod_i |\varphi_i\rangle$ where all states $|\varphi_i\rangle$ are given by (\ref{sep-post}).
+If we put several electrons in close parallel trajectories as in Fig.~\ref{fig::MZI2with1}, we do not expect any displacements on the position detectors in the ports corresponding to postselections of states $\prod_i |\varphi_i\rangle$ where all states $|\varphi_i\rangle$ are given by (\ref{sep-post}).

 Our last example is inspired by Cenni, Corr{\^e}a, and Saldanha (CCS) \cite{CCS}.
-They considered pre- and postselected electrons passing through an interferometer as in Fig.~3, which demonstrated mutual attraction instead of repulsion.
+They considered pre- and postselected electrons passing through an interferometer as in Fig.~\ref{fig::MZI2with1}, which demonstrated mutual attraction instead of repulsion.
 We can achieve this task by preselecting two electrons in the state

 with $\phi = \frac{4\pi}{3}$ and postselecting the state

 The repulsion of electrons can be modeled as a mutual measurement interaction (\ref{coup2}), so each electron can be considered as a measuring device for the other.
 Given that the change of the forward and backward evolving states between pre- and postselection can be neglected, i.e., $g\tau \ll \Delta$, we obtain